kishor-kumar-nanda/Aapna-Bazar/README.md

 # Aapna-Bazar
-# Aapna-Baazar Banking and Ecommerce Application
+Banking and Ecommerce Application
+Usage-
+1) Install Android Studio
+2) Download the Project
+3) Install the Apk